 Prior to the survey by SCCL, a government study published in March this year said that English has become the common home language in Singapore.

-On the basis of the facts revealed in a survey, it can be said that Chinese and other native languages are struggling in their homeland and need special attention from parents and government as well.
+On the basis of the facts revealed in a survey, it can be said that Chinese language and other native languages are struggling in their homeland and need special attention from parents and government as well.

 - Parents must use Mandarin with their children at the very young age.